ghc-proposals/ghc-proposals/proposals/0000-quantified-constraints.rst

 Proposed Change Specification
 -----------------------------
 We propose to add a new GHC extension called ``{-# QuantifiedConstraints #-}``.
-Currently, allows only simple class constraints in class and instance contexts.
+Currently, GHC allows only simple class constraints in class and instance contexts.
-When this extension is enabled, constraints can contain type quantifiers and implications in arbitrary nested positions.
+When this extension is enabled, constraints can contain type quantifiers and implications in arbitrarily nested positions.

 As an example, consider the declaration mentioned above, containing a quantified constraint::

  instance (Eq a, forall b.
 Eq b => Eq (f b)) => Eq (Rose f a) where